FilecoinFoundationWeb/filecoin-foundation/src/content/blog/dweb-on-the-rise-the-many-uses-for-decentralized-storage.md

   src: /assets/images/0905-dweb-on-the-rise.png
 category: ecosystem
 seo:
-  title: "DWeb on the Rise: Uses for Decentralized Storage"
   description:
     Decentralized web (DWeb) on the rise.
 Discover the many uses for decentralized storage solutions.